-Pursuant to California Water Code Section 80700, DWR promptly deployed resources to carry out the objectives set forth in AB 205, focusing on supporting the ESSRRP.
-DWR established the new Deputy Director-level division and staff in support of the implementation of the programs supporting electric grid reliability and California's clean energy future.
-DWR's Deputy Director of Statewide Water and Energy oversees the Statewide Water and Energy (SW&E) Office, overseeing both the new ESRRF/ESSRRP and the previous State Power Augmentation Program (SPAP) which was developed in response to Governor Newsom's July 30, 2021 Emergency Proclamation1 to quickly deploy 120 Megawatts (MW) of new electric generation in 2021 to be available for extreme heat events, wildfires, or any other climate-driven energy emergencies.
+Pursuant to California Water Code Section 80700, DWR promptly deployed resources to carry out the objectives outlined in AB 205, focusing on supporting the ESSRRP.
+DWR established the Statewide Energy Office (SWEO), a new Deputy Director-level division and staff, to support the implementation of the programs supporting electric grid reliability and California's clean energy future.
+SWEO oversees ESRRF and ESSRRP and the State Power Augmentation Program (SPAP) which was developed in response to Governor Newsom's July 30, 2021, Emergency Proclamation1 to quickly deploy 120 Megawatts (MW) of new electric generation in 2021 to be available for extreme heat events, wildfires, or any other climate-driven energy emergencies.

-One of DWR's responsibilities includes cross-coordination between DWR, CEC, California Air Resources Board (CARB), CPUC, CAISO and other California balancing authorities as applicable through regular meetings and communication.
+One of DWR's responsibilities includes cross-coordination between DWR, CEC, California Air Resources Board (CARB), CPUC, CAISO, and other California balancing authorities as applicable through regular meetings and communication.
 Other responsibilities include conducting technical research and prioritizing projects, connecting new reliable energy resources to the electric grid (including renewable and zero-carbon emitting technologies), managing the authority to construct, own and/or operate, provide site management and maintenance of emergency and temporary electricity projects, and contracting or financing through loans or reimbursement agreements for reliability resources which may include imported energy or imported capacity products.
-Because of the immediate effect of the legislation and the urgency of these activities to support summer electric grid reliability and maintain an affordable and equitable transition to a clean, reliable electric grid, DWR responded by initiating project activities immediately.
+Because of the immediate effect of the legislation and the urgency of these activities to support electric grid reliability and maintain an affordable and equitable transition to a clean, reliable electric grid, DWR responded by initiating project activities immediately.